espocrm/documentation/docs/administration/workflows.md

 !!! note

-    Within a BPM process *$_lastHttpResponseBody* variable is available only within a task that contains Send HTTP Request action.
-The variable won't be passed further along a process flow.
+    Within a BPM process *$_lastHttpResponseBody* variable is available only within the task that contains the Send HTTP Request action.
+The variable won't be passed further along the process flow.

 ### Execute Formula Script